-Design of the Prebuild facilities, as well as the entire HVDC transmission system between the offshore platforms and the Larrabee Collector Station, will need to ensure that each individual transmission circuit can be installed, operated, and maintained independently.
-There cannot be a single or common point of failure that would result in an outage of more than one cable circuit at one time for a single event.4 This aspect of the Prebuild design is of critical importance.
+Design of the Prebuild Infrastructure, as well as the entire HVDC transmission system between the offshore platforms and the LCS, will need to ensure that each individual transmission Circuit can be installed, operated, and maintained independently.
+There cannot be a single or common point of failure that would result in an outage of more than one Circuit at one time for a single event.3 This aspect of the Prebuild design is of critical importance.